RishabhSingh12/Live_Class_Project10/readme.md

 This assignment was given as a task in [ineuron's](https://ineuron.ai/course/Full-Stack-JavaScript-Bootcamp-2.0) full stack javascript bootcamp by Hitesh Choudhary sir.

-- This assignment is to replicate a landing page was supposed to be done using flexbox or grid.
+- This assignment is to replicate a landing page and make it completely responsive and  was supposed to be done using flexbox or grid.

 - This project took around 2.5 hrs to complete.